 Academic Consideration is intended to help minimise the impact of compassionate, compelling or extenuating circumstances beyond a student’s control, which significantly impair a student’s ability to complete an assessment task on or by the due date as stipulated in the Subject Outline; or which affects Academic Progress in a subject relevant to their course of study.
 Academic consideration may be granted on the basis of compassionate, compelling circumstances and/or extenuating circumstances.

-The Student Academic Consideration Policy enables students to request academic consideration for the evaluation of assessable components of a subject in a fair, reasonable and consistent manner.
+The Student Academic Consideration Policy enables students to request consideration for the evaluation of assessable components of a subject in a fair, reasonable and consistent manner.